evanyans/evanyans/README.md

 incoming swe intern @ microsoft (f26)

-prev swe intern @ lyft (s26) where i fixed google pay
+prev swe intern @ lyft (s26) where i fixed google pay on the android app

 currently studying at school in waterloo